temporalio/documentation/docs/java/activities.md

 There is no need to wrap unchecked Exceptions, but it's safe to do so if you want to.

-In addition, when wrapping checked Exceptions, the original exception is attached as a cause to the wrapped one, and is not lost.
+In addition, when wrapping checked Exceptions, the original Exception is attached as a cause to the wrapped one, and is not lost.

 Here is an example of catching a checked Exception and wrapping it: